-Each ACCU represents one tonne of carbon dioxide equivalents (CO2-e).
-ACCUs may be issued for eligible activities that avoid or reduce greenhouse gas emissions to the atmosphere as well as for eligible activities that store carbon from the atmosphere in vegetation, dead organic matter and soil.
-These are known as eligible offsets projects.
+Each ACCU represents at least one tonne of carbon dioxide equivalents (CO2-e).
+ACCUs may be issued for eligible offsets projects that avoid or reduce greenhouse gas emissions to the atmosphere as well as those that store carbon from the atmosphere in vegetation, dead organic matter and soil.

 About The Clean Energy Regulator

 National Greenhouse And Energy Reporting

 Our Systems And Their Resources